8763mb/aiops-opensearch/README.md

+# To implement semantic search using OpenSearch.
+The semantic search part is not yet complete.

 # OpenSearch 2.19.1 ML Model Installation Guide

 This guide provides step-by-step instructions for installing OpenSearch 2.19.1 with Docker Desktop on macOS, configuring the environment, and uploading/deploying a Machine Learning (ML) model using the ML Commons plugin.
 It includes troubleshooting tips for common issues encountered during the process.